Tips and Tricks

 Map Your Stakeholders

 Stakeholder mapping is a strategic planning tool used to analyze relationships and identify gaps or opportunities that may affect progress toward a specific goal.
-As resources allow, develop a stakeholder map to identify and organize the key individuals, groups, and organizations connected to your EO-based service.
+As resources allow, organize some kind of group meeting with partners to help identify and organize the key individuals, groups, and organizations connected to your EO-based service.
+This information can be captured in a stakeholder map.

 A stakeholder map helps clarify who is involved, who is affected, and who influences decision-making at different stages of the project.